Both the existence of an order of protection, and violation can lead to negative immigration consequences.

 - The most serious is the possibility of deportation.

-- Family and Criminal Court orders of protection.
+- To Family and Criminal Court orders of protection.

-- Applies even when the violating conduct involved no actual violence or threat of violence.
+- Even when the violating conduct involved no physical violence or threat of violence.

-Issuance of an O/P by itself does NOT trigger removal from the U.S., but it may:
+Issuance of a protective order by itself does NOT trigger removal from the U.S., but it may:

 - Increase the potential for a non-citizen to be deemed inadmissible and referred for removal following brief travel abroad.